 These websites provide paediatricians with direct links to health, wellbeing and other referral sites for doctors in need.

-As a Level 3 paediatric trainee, you may wish to apply for a SPIN module.
-This is additional training and experience in a clinical area, which you complete in a 12-18 month placement.
-If you do a SPIN module and complete your training, you can apply for posts as a General Paediatrician with a specia...
+As a Level 3 paediatric trainee or post completion paediatrician, you may wish to apply for a SPIN module.
+This comprises additional training and experience in a clinical area, and is available within training or after completing training.